grace-notes/website/contents/topics/adam.md

 ---
-title: Adam
+title: "Adam"
-template: lesson.jade
+pdf: "adam.pdf"
 description: "It is fitting that we start with Adam, because Adam was the first head of the human race.
-By looking at Adam's life we can discover the beginnings of our problems... and solutions. "
+By looking at Adam's life we can discover the beginnings of our problems... and solutions."
-date: "01/01/2013"
+template: lesson.jade
 ---

 **Adam and Life’s Problems and Solutions**